shoebsmk/Flutter-chat-claude/chat_app/README.md

    - Copy the contents into Supabase → SQL Editor → New query
    - Run the script to add `avatar_url`, `bio`, and `updated_at` columns
    - This also creates the `profile-pictures` storage bucket with proper policies

+5. **AI Command Feature Setup (Optional):**
+   - Get a Gemini API key from https://aistudio.google.com/app/apikey
+   - Set the API key in Supabase:
+     - Go to Project Settings → Edge Functions → Secrets
+     - Add `GEMINI_API_KEY` with your API key value
+   - Deploy the Edge Function:
+     - Using CLI: `supabase functions deploy extract-message-intent`
+     - Or via Dashboard: Edge Functions → Deploy new function
+   - See `DEPLOYMENT_GUIDE.md` and `supabase/functions/extract-message-intent/README.md` for details

 #### Optional: Enable RLS for `public.users`